becamorin20/Group-16/docs/status.md

 This agent showed little to no improvement over the course of training.
 Based on this agents performance in the no-maze model, we expected something similar to what we saw.
 The results can be seen in the figure below:
 <div align="center"><img src="https://github.com/becamorin20/Zombie-Maze-Land/blob/master/docs/images/maze-q-tile-100.png" width="400"></div>
 Figure 15: Scatter plot with linear fit of Q-learner with 9 dynamic BFs and 9 stationary tile BFs.
-The shows marginal improvement during training.
+The plot shows marginal improvement during training.

 #### Learner - 9 Dynamic BFs + 9 Coarse Stationary BFs (as seen in video)